 Public health or system-imposed constraints

 The torrent of complex medical information physicians provide patients is overwhelming in the most controlled settings.
-It is ...
+It ...